LinHong-HIT/USIS16K/README.md

 ![](USIS16K.png)
 **Note**: for reliable training and test of deep methods on the USIS16K dataset, there should be enough samples of each category on the training set, validation set, and test set.
 Hence we follow the USIS16K split of roughly 7:2:1.
 ## Taxonomic System
 The construction of the USIS16K dataset emphasized diversity and representativeness of object categories by including 158 common underwater object categories found in natural underwater environments.
-A hierarchical taxonomic system was adopted to systematically organize these objects
+A hierarchical taxonomic system was adopted to systematically organize these objects.
 ![](category.png)

 ## Benchmark